Top lawmakers reach deal on Ukraine aid, $1.5T spending

 “War in Europe has focused the energies of Congress to getting something done and getting it done fast,” said Senate Majority Leader Chuck Schumer, D-N.Y.

+Democrats said time was needed to bring along European allies that rely heavily on Russian energy sources.
+They also countered that plenty of drilling is available on nonfederal lands.
 A bipartisan push to ban Russian oil imports had grown perhaps unstoppable before Biden announced Tuesday that he would do that on his own.
-Democrats said time was needed to bring along European allies that rely heavily on Russian energy sources.
-They also noted that plenty of drilling is available on nonfederal lands.

-Before the $1.5 trillion measure was released, some details had already emerged of a bill bearing victories for both parties.
+For Democrats, it provides $730 billion for domestic programs, 6.7% more than last year, the biggest boost in four years.
+Republicans won $782 billion for defense, 5.6% over last year’s levels.

 Democrats won $15.6 billion for a fresh round of spending for vaccines, testing and treatments for COVID-19, including $5 billion for fighting the pandemic around the world.
 That was below Biden’s $22.5 billion request.